camerondurham/ch/README.md

 #### Create the CSCI 350 Environment

 The commands here assume `csci350-work` is your homework folder in the current directory.
 Alternatively, you can provide the absolute path to wherever your homework is on your machine.
-For Windows, your volume command should look like `--volume "C:\Users\user\path\to\csci350:/work"`, on macOS your command should look like `--volume /Users/username/path/to/csci350:/work`.
+For Windows, your volume command should look like `--volume "C:\Users\user\path\to\csci350:/xv6_docker"`, on macOS your command should look like `--volume /Users/username/path/to/csci350:/xv6_docker`.

 This environment is based on the this repository: [camerondurham/cs350-docker](https://github.com/camerondurham/cs350-docker)

+1. find the absolute path to your `csci350` directory where you keep your homework (see [Filepaths in terminal](https://github.com/csci104/docker#filepaths-in-the-terminal) wiki from csci104/docker if you are having issues)
+    1. (macOS/Linux) navigate to your directory in the terminal and run `pwd`, the output should be something like `/Users/username/path/to/csci350`
+    2. (Windows Powershell) navigate to the directory in Powershell and run `Get-Location`, you will want the output like `C:\Users\Username\path\to\csci350`

-1. use `ch create` to create and save the environment settings
+1. use `ch create` to create and save the environment settings, replacing `PATH_TO_YOUR_WORKDIR` with the path from step 1.
     ```bash
     ch create csci350 \
         --image camerondurham/cs350-docker:v1 \
-        --volume csci350-work:/xv6_docker \
+        --volume PATH_TO_YOUR_WORKDIR:/xv6_docker \
         --security-opt seccomp:unconfined \
         --port 7776:22 \
         --port 7777:7777 \